itsyashsehgal28/enverx-be-developer-assignment/README.md

 8. make changes in the script , "start" : "node server.js" , "dev" : "nodemon server.js"

+# Intialize a MongoDB project
+>> mongodb.com make a new project
+>> connect the database to the project using mongo url from drivers and paste it in the .env file
+>> hide the .env file by adding it to gitignore
+>> make a databaseConnection file used to connect to the database and fetch information from the database

 # Route and Endpoints